VictoriaIleanaRodriguezMora/BackEndNode/readme.md

 ~ getAll(): Object[] - Returns an array of the objects present in the file.

-~ deleteById(Number): void - Elimina del archivo el objeto con el id buscado.
+~ deleteById(Number): void - Deletes the object with the searched id from the file.

-~ deleteAll(): void - Elimina todos los objetos presentes en el archivo.
+~ deleteAll(): void - Deletes all objects present in the file.

 > Method save():
 > I need to generate the Code Error ENOENT: no such file or directory.
 I can do that, IF i use the function readFile, no with writeFile.
 Because, with write, if the file doesn't exist, it creates it.
 So it doesn't fail.